Who We Are

 You are also discouraged from registering with a user name, email address or avatar that could be recognized.
 Sites such as Yahoo and Google offer free anonymous email hosting.
 You are strongly encouraged not to register using any email address that other people may have access to as the board will occasionally send information about your account to that address.

 Please donít post any information that directly or indirectly discloses the identity of family members, friends or relationship partners.
 This includes (but is not limited to) direct information such as real names, photographs, addresses, phone numbers, email addresses, etc., as well as, indirect information such as pet names, local venues, etc.

 If you should accidentally post information which compromises the confidentiality of yourself or someone close to you, you may contact a moderator or administrator designating the specific confidential information to be removed.
-One administrative edit will be given to each member.
+One administrative edit, of up to a maximum of 3 posts, will be given to each member.
 After the first request, subsequent requests to edit posts by the same member will be denied.

-All moderators decisions are final.
-If you have a question or concern about a moderating decision or how the board is run you can send a Personal Message to one of the Moderating & Admin Team or ask about it on our Questions Forum
+If you have a question or concern about a moderating decision or how the board is run you can send a Personal Message to one of the Moderating & Admin Team or ask about it on our

 Note that Personal Messages and Requests sent to Moderators, Admins and the Site Owner regarding the operation of Out of the FOG are shared with the other team members.
 After an initial acknowledgment, a consensus will be reached among the leadership team prior to a response being made or action being taken.